There are many verses in the Bible about God’s names. The names God takes all hold significance. Let’s see God’s names in the Old Testament:

-It was recorded more in the New Testament that God’s name was Jesus, and the name of Jehovah was no longer mentioned.
-At last the name of Jesus spread to the ends of the earth.
-It’s not difficult to see from the Bible that God’s name is Jehovah in the Old Testament, and Jesus in the New Testament.
-Why are God’s names different?
+It was recorded in the New Testament that God’s name was Jesus, and the name of Jehovah was no longer mentioned.
+At last the name Jesus spread to the ends of the earth.
+It’s not difficult to see from the Bible that God’s name was Jehovah in the Old Testament, and Jesus in the New Testament.
+Why does God take on different names?
 What do these names mean?
-And what’s the significance of them?
-I’m really curious about God’s names, but don’t know the mysteries contained within all along.
+And what are the significances of them?
+I was really curious about God’s names, but didn’t know the mysteries contained within all along.

-One day, I accidentally saw some words from a spiritual book.
+One day, by chance I saw some words in a book.
 It says, “‘Jehovah’ is the name that I took during My work in Israel, and it means the God of the Israelites (God’s chosen people) who can take pity on man, curse man, and guide the life of man.
 It means the God who possesses great power and is full of wisdom. … That is to say, only Jehovah is the God of the chosen people of Israel, the God of Abraham, the God of Isaac, the God of Jacob, the God of Moses, and the God of all the people of Israel.
 And so in the current age, all the Israelites apart from the tribe of Judah worship Jehovah.
 They make sacrifices to Him on the altar, and serve Him wearing priests’ robes in the temple.
 What they hope for is the reappearance of Jehovah. … The name Jehovah is a particular name for the people of Israel who lived under the law.
 In each age and each stage of work, My name is not baseless, but holds representative significance: Each name represents one age.
 ‘Jehovah’ represents the Age of Law, and is the honorific for the God worshiped by the people of Israel.”
-This paragraph makes it clear to us that although the Old Testament recorded many God’s names, only the name Jehovah could represent the work of that age.
+This paragraph makes it clear to us that although the Old Testament records many names of God, only the name Jehovah can represent the work of that age.
 There is only one name for each age.
 Each name represents one stage of work and one part of God’s disposition.
-The name Jehovah was God’s name which was personally testified to by God when He called Moses to lead the people of Israel out of Egypt, and also a particular name for God in the Old Testament Age of Law.
+The name Jehovah was God’s name which was personally testified to by God when He called Moses to lead the people of Israel out of Egypt, and is also a particular name for God in the Old Testament Age of Law.
 That is to say, the name Jehovah was taken for God’s work and saving His chosen people.
-From then on, God began the work of the Age of Law under the name of Jehovah, decreeing laws and commandments to lead the newborn mankind to live on earth, requiring man to strictly abide by the law, learn toand honor God as great.
-Those who abided by the laws of Jehovah received God’s blessings and grace while those who violated the laws would be stoned to death or burnt by the fire from heaven.
-Therefore, the Israelites under the law strictly abided by the laws, honored Jehovah’s name as holy and lived for several thousands of years under the leadership of Jehovah, right up until the work of the Age of Law was concluded.
-The name of Jehovah represents God’s disposition expressed toward man in that age: majesty, wrath, curse and mercy.
-These words in this book are wonderful, which solved my years of confusion at once.
+From then on, God began the work of the Age of Law under the name Jehovah, decreeing laws and commandments to lead the newborn mankind to live on earth, requiring man to strictly abide by the laws, learn to worship God and honor God as great.
+Those who abided by the laws of Jehovah received His blessings and grace while those who violated the laws were stoned to death or burnt by the fire from heaven.
+Therefore, the Israelites under the law strictly abided by the laws, honored Jehovah’s name as holy, and lived for several thousand years under the leadership of Jehovah, right up until the work of the Age of Law concluded.
+The name Jehovah represents God’s disposition expressed toward man in that age—majesty, wrath, curse and mercy.
+The words in this book are wonderful, which solved my years of confusion right away.
 It turns out that there are so many mysteries about God’s name.
 God is so wise.
-But why did God take the name of Jesus in the New Testament?
-What is the representative significance of the name of Jesus?
-Then I continued to seek.
+Then why did God take the name Jesus in the New Testament?
+What is the representative significance of the name Jesus?
+I continued to seek.

-From God’s two stages of work in the Old Testament and New Testament we can see, in each age, the name that God takes is not baseless, but holds representative significance and depends on the needs of God’s work.
-In each age, God takes different names to represent the work He did and the disposition He expressed in that age.
-At the same time, His name allows us to see clearly the changes in eras and God’s work.
-For example, at the end of the Age of Law, people became increasingly corrupt and committed more and more sins, even could not keep the laws and were all faced with the danger of being punished at any time for violating the laws.
-So in order to save this mankind, God did the work of redemption in one stage under the name of Jesus, began the Age of Grace, ended the Age of Law, expressed the compassionate and loving disposition, and bestowed mankind abundant grace.
+From God’s two stages of work in the Old Testament and New Testament, we can see that in each age, the name that God takes is not baseless, but holds a representative significance and depends on the needs of God’s work.
+In each age, God took different names to represent His work and His disposition in that age.
+At the same time, His name allows us to clearly see the changes in eras and God’s work.
+For example, at the end of the Age of Law, people became increasingly corrupt and committed more and more sins, and could not even keep the laws, so they were all faced with the danger of being punished at any time for violating the laws.
+So in order to save mankind, God did the work of redemption in one stage under the name of Jesus, began the Age of Grace, ended the Age of Law, expressed His compassionate and loving disposition, and bestowed upon mankind abundant grace.
 At last, He was nailed to the cross for the sake of man and redeemed us mankind from Satan’s grasp.
-When Jesus came to do a stage of work, God’s name also changed.
-The name, Jehovah was not mentioned any more.
+When Jesus came to do a stage of work, God’s name changed.
+The name Jehovah was not mentioned anymore.
 God did the work of the entire age under the name of Jesus.
 If the Lord came to do the work in the Age of Grace under the name of Jehovah, not Jesus, then God’s work would stop at the Age of Law.
-As a corrupt human race, we would be unable to receive God’s salvation.
+Then we, corrupt mankind, would be unable to receive God’s salvation.
 In the end, we would surely be convicted and punished for violating the laws.
-Likewise, if the Lord comes in the last days and is still called Jesus, we can only be forgiven our sins but will never be able to be cleansed and saved by God.
+Likewise, if the Lord comes in the last days and is still called Jesus, we can only be forgiven for our sins but will never be able to be cleansed and saved by God.